 This Delhi to Munsiyari trip was the best Uttarakhand Road trip I have ever had.
 If you will follow this itinerary too, it will take you across many highlights in Uttarakhand!

-Since I have bought a motorbike in April 2019, I have been planning road-trips across the Himalayas.
-Where these road-trips surely fall under the category of a ‘road-trip’ the fact that I travel very slow is what differentiates them other similar road-trips or the road trip itineraries you find online.
+Since I bought a motorbike in April 2019, I have been planning road trips across the Himalayas.
+Where these road-trips surely fall under the category of a ‘road-trip’ the fact that I travel very slowly is what differentiates them from other similar road-trips or the road trip itineraries you find online.

 These itineraries will take you across a place in a much detailed and orderly manner.

-I also make sure that I convey only real feelings and not promote a trip even if I don’t like it.
-Eg, 4 years ago, Manali to Leh road was one of my favourites, now, it’s not.
+I also make sure that I convey only real feelings and do not promote a trip even if I don’t like it.
+Eg, 4 years ago, Manali to Leh road was one of my favourites, but now, it’s not.
 So I wrote a detailed guide condemning it.

 Similarly, if you hear me talking too much about Delhi to Munsiyari route, there is a reason for it.
 And we will explore that reason as we will read this blog.

 Delhi to Munsiyari

-So, following the same ‘slow-travel’ approach, last month, in June of 2019, I did a 20-day trip from Delhi to Munsiyari road trip.
+So, following the same ‘slow-travel’ approach, last month, in June of 2019, I did a 20-day trip from Delhi to the Munsiyari road trip.

 During those 20 days, I stayed at 11 different locations and drove nearly 2000km.
 I rented guest houses, stayed in backpacker hostels and even camped on the way.
 Sometimes, I stayed on the main Delhi-Munsiyari connecting road, while at other times, I took a detour and stayed at someplace totally offbeat.

-So out of my 20-day Delhi to Munsiyari road trip itinerary, if I were to suggest a quick 1-week trip that promises not only a picturesque drive but many different experiences too this is what I will recommend.
+So out of my 20-day Delhi to Munsiyari road trip itinerary, if I were to suggest a quick 1-week trip that promises not only a picturesque drive but many different experiences to this is what I will recommend.